-When I used to take her to church (a couple of years back), she would always want the page turned and attempt to sing and follow the service – or ‘pretend’ the way little children do:) They, the children just adored this picture book grandma.
+When I used to take her to church some time back, she would always want the page turned and attempt to sing and follow the service – or ‘pretend’ the way little children do :) They, the children just adored this picture book grandma.

-Rest in eternal joy with your Maker, sweet and gentle lady.
+Rest in eternal joy with your Maker, sweet and gentle lady – Madam Doreen Webster.

 Note: This post was begun on 7th November but I had another bereavement in the family … a beloved Uncle who was the same age 96!
 It has been a melancholy two weeks with the loss of two wonderful nonagenarians – a gracious lady and a true gentleman and scholar about whom I can write volumes.
 Maybe soon…